 This is also a clear acknowledgement that the inclusion of residential in a mixed-use development is not a constraint to promoting employment space within redevelopment proposals.
-Hill PDA has cited various examples of successful mixed use developments, including those incorporating car dealerships; such as the Audi dealership on South Dowling Street in Zetland.
-This service centre is in a mixed-use building that includes retail, commercial and residential units.
+An operation such as Lowes-Manhattan, which is principally office and logistic space, is a relatively low impact use and presents no constraint to its colocation with residential apartments.
+There are examples of successful mixed use developments, including the types of uses sought in the Strategy to be attracted to this precinct (such as the Audi dealership on South Dowling Street in Zetland) and certainly numerous examples of mixed commercial office and residential building.

-Changing the land use zone from B6 to B4 would enable property owners to respond to market demands along with an increasing residential population.
-A B4 zoning would support the feasibility of a mixed-use redevelopment and enhance opportunities for people to work close to where they live with good public transport connections.
+Changing the land use zone from B6 to B4 or alternatively permitting shop-top housing in the B6 zone, would enable property owners to respond to market demands along with an increasing residential population.
+Allowing shop top housing would support the feasibility of a mixed-use redevelopment and enhance opportunities for people to work close to where they live with good public transport connections.